argilla-io/argilla-python/docs/reference/argilla_sdk/records/vectors.md

 )
 ```

-Or, vectors can be instantiated and added to a record:
+Or, vectors can be instantiated and added to a record directly, like this:

 ```python
 dataset.records.add(